AayushKamath/EECS6895_finalproject/Readme.md

 - Navigate through the application to manage your investment portfolio.
 - Utilize the machine learning features to analyze financial trends and optimize portfolio allocation.
-- Monitor the performance of your investments through visualizations and real-time data updates.
+- Monitor the performance of your investments through visualizations.